agus-gian/laravel-meta-generator/README.md

 **What It Does:**

-- Checks the metadata table for records whose associated parent record no longer exists.
+- Scans the metadata table for records with missing parent entries.
-- Prompts for confirmation before deleting any orphaned metadata records.
+- Prompts for confirmation before deleting any orphaned records.
-- Provides a summary of deleted records.
+- Provides a summary of the changes performed.

 ---

 ## Configuration

-This package requires no additional configuration.
-After installation, simply run the artisan commands as needed.
-However, ensure that your application's models are placed within the default locations (e.g., `app/Models`) or adjust the paths accordingly if customized.
+No additional configuration is required.
+Simply run the artisan commands as needed.
+Ensure that your models are located in the default directory (e.g., `app/Models`) or adjust the paths accordingly if customized.

 ---

 ## License

-This package is open-sourced software licensed under the [MIT license](LICENSE).
+Laravel Meta Generator is open-sourced software licensed under the [MIT license](LICENSE).

 ---

-This documentation provides an overview of the package functionality and usage.
-For detailed implementation and further customization, please refer to the source code.
+This documentation provides an overview of the package's functionality and usage.
+For more details and further customization options, please refer to the source code.